Alexander-Gmyrek/Library_of_Alex/Notes/Python_Notes.md

 - What is lambda
     - It’s an inline function and if you use it it makes you look cool?
+    - Ok update apparently it has something to do with functional programming.
+Functional programming is basically programming using only functions with no changing state.
+This means that for any given input you get the same output every time.
+One of the concepts from functional programming is passing one function into another broader function.
+From that you get the idea of “currying” where instead of handling the entire operation at once it instead Returns a function that handles the next part of the operation.
+The later part has the previous state “bound” to it and the new on the fly created function is what gets called when we want to check a condition.
+So instead of binding function to an object you bind objects to a function.
+Labda is the next step and basically allows you to simplify and chain these together to basically create a data pipeline out of “fundamental functions” like map, filter, slice, or take.
+In functional programming, “fundamental functions” are often referred to as “higher-order functions” or “functional programming primitives.”
+- Testing notes
+    - Pure Function: A function that has no side effects.
+    - Side Effect: these are things like accessing the file system, making network calls, accessing global variables, accessing the current time, or random number generators.
+    - Make code easier to test by removing or isolating side effects
+    - Use abstraction by defining a “contract” with any outside modules.
+This contract governs inputs and outputs and allows you to swap out the outside modules with different ones so long as they follow the contract.
+This allows you to customize the behavior without having to change big parts of the program.
+    - If your program is performing a function that is not behind an interface that function is “tightly coupled” to that part of the code because it is hard to customize.
+By extracting that functionality to a separate module, we gain the ability to customize it by writing different modules that implement the same interface.
+This also goes by the name “dependency injection”.

 ## Memory Leaks In Python